 Jennifer L. King

-Jennifer King is a partner in Gowling WLG’s Toronto office and a member of the firm’s Environmental Law Group.
-Jennifer is called to the bar in Ontario and Nunavut.
+Jennifer King is a partner in Gowling WLG’s Environmental Law Group with a national practice in environmental law and its intersections with Indigenous, constitutional, land use planning and regulatory law.
+Jennifer is an active member of the firm’s Canada North, Indigenous, Advocacy and Municipal Law Groups.
+She is called to the bar in Ontario and Nunavut.

 Jennifer provides strategic regulatory advice and representation on matters including environmental impact assessments, natural resource development, major infrastructure projects and endangered species approvals including in Canada’s near and far north.

 She is a tenacious litigator who represents clients before all levels of Ontario courts and the Supreme Court of Canada, and regularly appears before tribunals including the Local Planning Appeals Tribunal.
 She has a special expertise in constitutional division of powers—foremost in the areas of climate change, municipal law and transportation.

 Jennifer finds creative and pragmatic solutions to complex legal and environmental problems for clients including public entities, Indigenous groups and private companies.
 Her current work includes:

 - Advising a group of municipalities on a federal environmental assessment of a proposed major private sector intermodal transportation facility.
 Jennifer was co-lead counsel on the federal panel review hearing involving multiple experts including transportation, traffic, air quality, health and species at risk